Chart Color Schemes

 Alexander Heights is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Alexander Heights' cultural diversity is notable, with 40.8% of its population born overseas and 37.8% speaking a language other than English at home.
-Christianity is the dominant religion in Alexander Heights, comprising 50.8% of the population.
-Buddhism is overrepresented compared to Greater Perth, making up 7.6% versus the regional average of 2.7%.
+Alexander Heights has a high level of cultural diversity, with 40.8% of its population born overseas and 37.8% speaking a language other than English at home.
+Christianity is the predominant religion in Alexander Heights, comprising 50.8% of the population.
+However, Buddhism is overrepresented compared to Greater Perth, making up 7.6% versus 2.7%.

 Frequently Asked Questions - Diversity